How to Front Post Treble Crochet and Back Post Treble Crochet – fptr and bptr Tutorial

 Keep scrolling to see the full photo tutorial for how to front post treble crochet and back post treble crochet.
 Don’t forget to pin it!

-Because both the front post treble crochet and the back post treble crochet are used in the The Ribbed Crochet Dishcloth and Dish Scrubbers patterns, I thought I would put together a photo tutorial showing you how to tackle these stitches!
+Because both the front post treble crochet and the back post treble crochet are used in The Ribbed Crochet Dishcloth and Dish Scrubbers patterns, I thought I would put together a step-by-step photo tutorial showing you how to tackle these stitches!

-It is a bit easier to master post stitches with treble crochets since the post of each stitch is long and more obvious than on shorter stitches.
-You should have a good understanding of how to do treble crochets before launching into this crochet tutorial.
+It is a bit easier to master post stitches with treble crochets, even easier than with a double crochet stitch since the post of each stitch is long and more obvious than on shorter stitches.
+You should have a good understanding of how to do a treble stitch before launching into this crochet tutorial.

-Front Post Treble Crochet
+Front Post Treble Crochet Stitch (fptr)

 Here you have a completed front post treble crochet.

 Flip your work over to see a row of fptr viewed from the wrong side.
 Look at that beautiful ridge!

-Back Post Treble Crochet
+Back Post Treble Crochet Stitch (bptr)

 Continue around the front of the post and insert your hook between the 2nd and 3rd st.

-Here is a view from the top showing how the stitch is being pulled toward the back
+Here is a view from the top showing how the stitch is being pulled toward the back.

 From the wrong side, the bptr looks a lot like the right side of the fptr.

 Do you like photo tutorials and learning new stitches?
 SO DO I!
-You might want to head to how to single crochet rib stitch to learn another fun stitch.
+You might want to head to how to single crochet rib stitch to learn another fun crochet stitch.
 Check out the Shadow Box Pillow Cover for another fun pattern with post stitches.